UCL/research-computing-with-cpp/02libraries/sec02LinkingLibraries.md

 * Dynamic
     * Code gets referenced - smaller executable
     * Requires finding libraries at run-time
-* Less of a concern these days
+* Space - less of a concern these days

 ### For Scientists

 * Ease of use
 * Ease of distribution to collaborators
-* Prefer static if possible
+* Prefer static if possible for ease of deployment

+### Packaging

+* Packaging large apps takes effort
-* Let complex deployment scenarios be done by Research Software Engineers
+* hire Research Software Engineers

 ### How to Check